msmihula/GSuiteSkillet/README.md

 # GSuiteSkillet
-Skillet securing Google G Suite with the Palo Alto Networks Security Operating Platform
+Skillet for securing Google G Suite with the Palo Alto Networks Security Operating Platform